microsoft/Industry-Accelerator-Nonprofit/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## License
+Copyright (c) Microsoft Corporation.
+All rights reserved.
+Licensed under the MIT License.
+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.